NorthChild/Autos_Database/README.md

 # Autos_Database
-Web based application (in PHP) to track data about automobiles and store said data in a MySQL database. this small projects shows implementation of Login,Logout, authentication, flash messages and sessions.
+Web based application (in PHP) to track data about automobiles and store said data in a MySQL database. this small projects shows implementation of Password encryption, Login, Logout, Authentication, Flash messages and Sessions.

 part of my uni course assignment